litstack/litstack/docs/docs/crud/models.md

 Edit the newly created migration and add all table fields you need.
 For the translation of models [laravel-translatable](https://docs.astrotomic.info/laravel-translatable/installation#migrations) from `astronomic` is used.
 Pay attention to translatable and non-translatable fields.

 In the migration all **permissions** for the corresponding model are created in the `permissions` array.
-It can happen that the permissions are used by another model.
+It's possible that the permissions are used by another model.
 For example, it makes sense not to give extra permissions for `article_states` but to use the permissions from permission.
 In this case the array can simply be left empty.

 ```php
 class CreateArticlesTable extends Migration